6 Time Mastery Strategies to Free Up a Full Day Each Week to Build Your Business

 If you take the 20 percent of your actions that generate 80 percent of your results and apply the same distinction a second time, then 20 percent of that 20 percent produces 80 percent of 80 percent of your results.
 That means 4 percent of your effort (the 20 percent of 20 percent) generates 64 percent of your results.

-And if you can bear with us for one more math moment, apply this distinction one final time.
-This means that only 1 percent (20 percent of 20 percent of 20 percent) generates 50 percent of your results!
+Apply this distinction one final time, this means that only 1 percent (20 percent of 20 percent of 20 percent) generates 50 percent of your results!
 That’s right; only a fraction of your highest-leverage work produces half of all your results!

 Did you know that most business owners have no clue which of their activities fall into these four categories?
 So how in the world can you create more A and B time if you don’t know what activities constitute A and B time for you?